muratk5n/thirdwave/en/README.md

-Oz deputy PM too said some mild things about Assange, that he is an Australian citizen -which is true- and should not be tried abroad, and boy did he get it afterwards..
-They leaked his SMS talking shit on the sitting PM (some time ago), his coalition partner.
-These muckers don't fool around.
+Oz deputy PM too said some mild things about Assange, that he is an Australian citizen -which is true- and should not be tried abroad, and some odd stuff (!) happened afterwards..
+His SMS some time ago talking shit on the sitting PM, his coalition partner, were leaked.

 ---